Should I Invest or Pay Down My Debt?

 If you are living paycheck to paycheck and have very little money left over you may be in the position of choosing whether to invest and save your extra money or to focus your efforts on paying down debt.

-If you can choose only one option, it may actually be wiser and more cost effective in the long run to pay down your existing debt.
+If you can choose only one option, it may actually be wiser and more cost-effective in the long run to pay down your existing debt.

-In a perfect world, you would be able to invest your money into a fund that would guarantee a 15% rate of return while you had a low 2% financing charge on your credit card hovered at a much lower rate.
-With that scenario, it would make sense to save instead of paying down debt as the money you saved would earn substantially more money then the amount of interest you would pay out on your existing debts — and paying down your debt would be much easier and faster.
+In a perfect world, you’d be able to invest your money into an index fund that would guarantee a rate of return close to 16%, while your finance charge on your credit card hovered at a much lower rate.
+With that scenario, it would make sense to save instead of paying down debt because the money you invested would earn substantially more interest than the amount of interest you would pay out on your existing debts — and paying down your debt would be much easier and faster.